andypinxinliu/Video_Feature_Extractor/README.md

 ## Overview

+Inspried by the previous works.
+I found it took a long time to look for resources of extracting features from videos.
+Thus, based on [torch-i3d](https://github.com/demianzhang/thumos14-i3d/blob/master/kinetics-i3d-pytorch/extract_features.py), I extend the feature extraction to support multiple datasets and backbones.
+This will help ease the works for the future research purposes.
 This repository contains the code for extracting features from videos using I3D, slowfast and other supported backbones.

 ## Data Preparation